cockroachdb/docs/v22.1/security-reference/scram-authentication.md

 During password-based authentication, a hash of the password must be computed.
 This computationally expensive operation is necessary to prevent brute-force attacks on the user's credentials by malicious actors.

-In SCRAM authentication, the encryption work is done by the client in order to produce the proof of identity, whereas as with plain password authentication, is computed by the server for storage.
+In SCRAM authentication, the encryption work is done by the client in order to produce the proof of identity, whereas in other methods the hash is computed server-side after the password is transmitted across the network.
 SCRAM authentication therefore offloads the computation cost to its clients, which in most cases are application servers.

-Adopting SCRAM, in contract to plain password authentication, therefore offers additional protection against distributed denial-of-service (DDoS) attacks against CockroachDB, by preventing a CPU overload of the server to compute password hashes.
-However it does impose an additional computational load on your application servers, which need to compute the client proof for each authentication.
+Adopting SCRAM, in contrast to plaintext password authentication, therefore offers additional protection against distributed denial-of-service (DDoS) attacks against CockroachDB, by preventing a CPU overload of the server to compute password hashes.

+{{site.data.alerts.callout_info}}
+Note that SCRAM authentication does impose an additional computational load on your application servers, which need to compute the client proof for each authentication.
 It is therefore recommended when migrating to SCRAM authentication, to migrate your user population, not all at once but in batches, in order to evaluate the impact on performance and resource consumption.
 You may need to allocate additional CPU and/or RAM.
+{{site.data.alerts.end}}

 ## Implementing SCRAM authentication in your CockroachDB Cluster